1990–91 FC Basel season

 The Fussball Club Basel 1893 1990–91 season was their 97th season since the club's foundation.
 Charles Röthlisberger was the club's chairman for the third consecutive year.
 FC Basel played their home games in the St. Jakob Stadium.
-Following their relegation in the 1987–88 season this was their third season in the second tier of Swiss football.
+Following their relegation in the 1987–88 season this was their third season in the second-tier of Swiss football.

 Overview

 Ernst August Künnecke returned to the club, having taken over from Urs Siegenthaler as first-team coach during the previous.
 After missing promotion the previous two seasons, the club's repeated priority aim was to return to the top flight of Swiss football.
 Only a few players left the team.
 Andre Rindlisbacher transferred to Bellinzona, Uwe Wassmer to Aarau and Ralph Thoma returned to his club of origin FC Rheinfelden.
 Rolf Baumann ended his active football career and returned to his hometown club VfL Kirchheim/Teck as head-coach.
 Four other players left the squad because their contracts were not renewed.
 In the other direction Brian Bertelsen and Reto Baumgartner moved in from Wettingen.
 Maximilian Heidenreich transferred in from Hannover 96.
 Three young players came in from local, lower-tier teams, Roman Künzli from FC Breitenbach, Roman Hangarter from FC Brüttisellen and Christian Marcolli from FC Aesch.
 Seven young players were brought up from the Basel youth team.

-The 24 teams in the Nationalliga B were divided into two groups, a South/East and a West group, to first play a qualification round.
-In the second stage the tops six teams in each group and the last four teams of the Nationalliga A would play a promotion/relegation round, also divided into two groups.
+The 24 teams in the Nationalliga B (NLB) were divided into two groups, a South/East and a West group, to first play a qualification round.
+In the second stage the tops six teams in each group and the last four teams of the Nationalliga A (NLA) would play a promotion/relegation round, also divided into two groups.
 The top two teams in each of these groups would play in the top flight the next season.
-Basel were assigned to the South East group.
+Basel were assigned to the South/East group.
 The first stage ran very moderately, there was no consistency in their games and matches were lost that should have been won.
 They ended their 22 matches in the Qualifying Phase with 9 victories, 8 draws and 5 defeats with 26 points in a disappointing fourth position in the league table.
 The team scored 40 goals and conceded 30.